 PHOTOCHEMISTRY BLOG ARTICLES

-In 2015 I tested a variety of papers(substrates) ranging from watercolor to vellum to mixed-media to find one or more substrates that would be a reliable source for my modern paper negatives.
+I have tested a variety of papers(substrates) ranging from watercolor to vellum to mixed-media to find one or more substrates that would be a reliable source for my modern paper negatives.
 I explored the process of creating a Chloro-Bromide (ClBr) emulsion.
 After this experience, I have decided to go back to the basics and create Calotype paper negatives on vellum and use modern silver-gelatin darkroom papers as my paper negative mediums.

 I moved off the grid and built a new darkroom in 2016 and I am now fully functioning and organized.
 I have begun the process of creating silver gelatin emulsions (various formulas) to make dry plates.
 I am currently making two different variations of the Ammonium Bromide (AmBr) emulsion.
 I create this classic emulsion with two different spectral sensitivities (the historic color blind variant, and the orthochromatic version).